nwutils/nw-builder/README.md

 - Approve pull requests before merging.
 - Enforce conventional commits before merging pull requests.
 - A commit's first line should be formatted as `<type>[optional scope]: <description>`.
 - A commit's body should have a description of changes in bullet points followed by any links it references or issues it fixes or closes.
-It may include an optional `Notes: ...` section to provide additional context on why the PR is being merged when it doesn't seem like it should.
 - Google's Release Please Action is used to update the changelog, bump the package version and generate GitHub releases.
 - NPM Publish Action publishes to `npm` if there is a version bump.